Makmot Otto

 Hon Makmot Edward Otto (born 2 August 1978) is a Ugandan-Canadian barrister, solicitor, notary public, member of the Law Society of Ontario, Canadian Bar Association, and an advocate of the Uganda Law Society and East African Law Society, and politician.
 He was elected to the 10th elected Parliament of Uganda for Agago County an independent candidate.
 He succeeded John Okot Amos, who was preceded by the former Leader of the Opposition Professor Ogenga Latigo and Chief Justice Owiny Dollo.
 He served as the vice chairperson of the Committee on Rules, Privileges And Discipline and a member of the Legal and Parliamentary Affairs Committee in the 10th Parliament.

 Otto is the founder of Otto, Barrister, Solicitor and Notary and a partner M/s Otto, Barrister, Solicitor & Notary and co-founder of Otto & Sherman Professional Corporation, a Canadian law firm. and also Ms Otto Edward Makmot & Company Advocates based in Kampala, Uganda.
 Otto is the proprietor of Radio Wang ooh FM 93.3 FM in Agago District and founding members of the Board of David Fagerlee Medical Centre based in Agago Commissioned by President Museveni in 2017.
 He serves as a panel member for Legal Aid Ontario.
 He is a member of the Law Society of Upper Canada, Canadian Association of Black Lawyers, Canadian/Ontario Bar Association, York Regional Law Association and the Advocates' Circle.

-Otto served as a secretary on the board of trustees of the Ugandan North American Association from 2015 to 2017.
+Otto served as a secretary on the board of trustees of the Ugandan North American Association (UNAA) from 2015 to 2017.
 He was a cabinet minister in charge of production for the 2001/2002 Makerere University Guild Government,.